 Blending in with their environment, alligators lurk in rivers and lakes with their dark green coloration and hard scaly skin.

 Drawing an alligator is a great way to teach children about alligator habitats, and behaviors.

 Perhaps your children would love to learn how to draw an alligator for their next project.

 If so, here we’ve got an easy 6-step tutorial and process for drawing an alligator.
 Also use our printable below to give to your child, class, and friends.

 How to Draw an Alligator Easy Video Tutorial

-We are uploading our video tutorial soon!
-Stay tuned and follow our Livinglifeasmoms YouTube Page and Pinterest for more cool coloring tutorials and videos! ✨
+Also don’t forget to stay tuned and follow our Livinglifeasmoms YouTube Page and Pinterest for more cool coloring tutorials and videos! ✨

 Fun Fact: There are two types of Alligators in the world, both of which are found on opposite sides of the globe too!
 The American alligator is typically found in the southeastern United States, with the largest alligator population being in Louisiana.
 While the Chinese alligator is found solely in the eastern republic of China known as Anhui, with a population of over 1 million.

 Alligator drawing should be a fun way to develop your children’s artistic skills and teach them something about these funny and scaly four-legged animals.
 The following animal drawing guide is also available as a printable, just sign up at the bottom of this page to download the alligator sketch printable.
 The following are also simple step-by-step instructions on drawing your alligator graphic.